 Landlords that are a member of the British Landlords Association have access to free essential courses.
 Some courses are chargeable; however, the crucial courses are offered to members free of charge.

-The association firmly believe in equipping their members with reliable procedure and practices well as ensuring the members are up to speed with recent legislation as part of their membership.
+The association firmly believe in equipping its members with reliable procedure and practices well as ensuring the members are up to speed with recent legislation as part of their membership.

 Other organisations are subscription-based landlord organisations and all charge for courses.